-Validated pre-procedure risk score reduces bleeding complications and can shorten staysMarch 10th, 2013 in Cardiology /
+Validated pre-procedure risk score reduces bleeding complications and can shorten staysMarch 10, 2013 in Medicine & Health / Cardiology

 A clinical decision support tool helped physicians identify patients at high risk of bleeding complications prior to undergoing a coronary intervention procedure and helped guide the use of bleeding avoidance strategies, leading to less complications and a shorter hospital stay, according to a study being presented March 10 at the American College of Cardiology Scientific Sessions.

 More than 1.3 million percutaneous coronary interventions (PCIs) are performed each year in the United States.
 Bleeding during and after these procedures is a common risk (3 – 6%).

 "Bleeding complications after PCI can lead to worse outcomes for the patient, including death, as well as an increase in the length of stay in the hospital, which leads to an increase in hospital costs," says the study's lead author Craig E. Strauss, MD, MPH, a research cardiologist at the Minneapolis Heart Institute Foundation and physician at the Minneapolis Heart Institute® at Abbott Northwestern Hospital in Minneapolis.